Khoreshan of Kartli: Queen consort of Kakheti

+King Teimuraz I and Queen Khoreshan, a sketch from the album of the contemporaneous Roman Catholic missionary Cristoforo Castelli.

-Khorashan thus became a queen consort of Teimuraz and his faithful companion for 47 years of the king's turbulent life.
+Khoreshan thus became a queen consort of Teimuraz and his faithful companion for 47 years of the king's turbulent life.
 Four times, in 1614, 1616, 1633, and in 1648, the couple was forced into flight from their kingdom as a result of Teimuraz's obstinate resistance to the Iranian hegemony.
 Twice, in 1625 and again in 1633, was Teimuraz able to briefly extend his rule over Kartli, the kingdom of his brother-in-law, Luarsab, who had been put to death at Shah Abbas's order in 1622.
 In the course of these events, Kakheti was devastated and the population shrank significantly as a result of war and waves of deportation to Iran's interior.

-At least on one occasion, Khorashan nearly fell into the hands of the Iranian soldiers.
-In 1620, when Khorashan was accompanying Teimuraz in his journey in the Ottoman Empire during their second exile from Kakheti, Shah Abbas sent a force under the beylerbey of Erivan, Amirgune Khan, to seize Khorashan and her entourage, staying at that time at Olti.
-According to the Georgian chronicles, Khorashan had a dream that she was attacked and robbed by soldiers.
+At least on one occasion, Khoreshan nearly fell into the hands of the Iranian soldiers.
+In 1620, when Khoreshan was accompanying Teimuraz in his journey in the Ottoman Empire during their second exile from Kakheti, Shah Abbas sent a force under the beylerbey of Erivan, Amirgune Khan, to seize Khoreshan and her entourage, staying at that time at Oltu.
+According to the Georgian chronicles, Khoreshan had a dream that she was attacked and robbed by soldiers.
 The queen was so alarmed that she immediately retired, with her people, into a hideout within the town's citadel.
 Amirgune Khan appeared at dawn, but he failed to find the fugitives, and withdrew, only to be attacked and defeated by the queen's majordomo, Prince Nodar Jorjadze, on his road back to Iran.
 This description of events is similar to that provided by the contemporary Portuguese Augustinian friar Ambrósio dos Anjos in his account of the martyrdom of Teimuraz's mother, Queen Ketevan, in Iran.
-According to Ambrósio dos Anjos, Shah Abbas intended to take Teimuraz's wife Khorashan as his own in order to humiliate the recalcitrant Georgian ruler.
+According to Ambrósio dos Anjos, Shah Abbas intended to take Teimuraz's wife Khoreshan as his own in order to humiliate the recalcitrant Georgian ruler.
 Capitalizing on Teimuraz's temporary absence from home, the shah's men attempted her abduction, but the besieging Iranian force was stalled until Teimuraz was able to return unexpectedly, putting the intruders to rout.

-Prince Vakhushti also reports an incident in which Teimuraz, outraged at defection of the nobles of the Baratashvili clan, was about to have their wives mutilated, but Khorashan did not allow him such an act of revenge.
+Prince Vakhushti also reports an incident in which Teimuraz, outraged at defection of the nobles of the Baratashvili clan, was about to have their wives mutilated, but Khoreshan did not allow him such an act of revenge.